-The registry will produce an interim report after 5 years of accrual and a final comprehensive study report will be developed after the conclusion of the registry.
+The registry will produce 8 annual interim reports starting in 2026 and a final comprehensive study report will be developed after the conclusion of the registry.

-The interim report will present the registry design, methodology, and results to date, including the number of enrolled participants, their demographics and characteristics, and their outcomes, by study cohort.
+The annual interim reports will present the registry design, methodology, and results to date, including the number of enrolled participants, their demographics and characteristics, and their outcomes, by study cohort.
 As needed, strategies will be considered to support increased enrollment and improved representativeness.